axdree/Writeups-by-QWERTY/Forensics/Forensics - 2 Voices in the head/README.md

 <br>

-Using the password we gotten, we open the file and the flag was there.
+Using the password we gotten, we open the word document and the flag was there.

 <br>